 The Foundation has entered into gift annuity agreements, which provide that the Foundation shall pay periodic amounts to designated beneficiaries until their death.
 Payments continue even if the assets gifted or acquired as a result of a gift have been exhausted.
-The Foundation records these gifts at market value with a corresponding liability recorded for the actuarially determined present value of payments to be made to the designated beneficiaries.
+The Foundation records these gifts at fair value with a corresponding liability recorded for the actuarially determined present value of payments to be made to the designated beneficiaries.
 The residual amounts of the gifts are recorded as unrestricted, temporarily restricted, or permanently restricted net assets based on the donors' wishes.

 Upon the death of a beneficiary, the remaining assets are held or disposed in accordance with the annuity agreements.
-Investments and cash held under gift annuity agreements total \$106,497 and \$105,593 as of June 30, 2016 and 2015, respectively.
-The estimated present value of future payments to be made under these agreements, discounted at rates from 2.0% to 4.0%, totaled \$57,823 and \$51,699 as of June 30, 2016 and 2015, respectively.
+Investments and cash held under gift annuity agreements total \$115,801 and \$106,497 as of June 30, 2017 and 2016, respectively.
+The estimated present value of future payments to be made under these agreements, discounted at rates from 2.0% to 4.0%, totaled \$46,229 and \$57,823 as of June 30, 2017 and 2016, respectively.